Do employee perks actually work or is it all a fad?

 With an over-bloated job market in many industries, increasing numbers of graduates entering the workforce and digital platforms such as LinkedIn, Monster and Totaljobs making job hunting easier than ever, perks can help your company stand out.

-Research shows that particularly amongst millennial workers, perks can be a real boon to a company's offering, with many ranking perks as more important than base salary in their decision-making process.
+Research shows that, particularly amongst millennial workers, perks can be a real boon to a company's offering.
+Many employees in this age range rank perks as more important than base salary in their decision-making process.

-9clients we meet a version of the line "œoh, we've got employee engagement sorted, as we use perks".
+Employee engagement is our main focus at Weekly10.
+And, as such, we often hear from the potential clients something along the lines of, "Oh, we've got employee engagement sorted, because we use perks."
 Yet research has shown that perks aren't always that effective at keeping employees from looking for new opportunities.

-The problem is, that many perks only offer-up superficial benefits or external reward.
+The problem is that many perks only offer superficial benefits or external rewards.
 Focussing on perks that make life simpler or add a stronger sense of purpose, pride or attachment to a company is the key to an effective perk programme that will keep your best people in post.

 For example, free doughnuts on a Tuesday are, obviously, a lovely touch.
-But come Friday when the IT system crashes just as your customer service manager is trying to resolve an issue for an irate customer, is that doughnut going to stave off thoughts of "œthis is more trouble than it's worth"?
+But come Friday, when the IT system crashes just as your customer service manager is trying to resolve an issue for an irate customer, is that doughnut going to prevent staff asking themselves if the role is worth all this trouble.

+Fun perks are great.
+But the ones which focus on enabling employee wellbeing will always be more impactful.
 The best perks offer up tangible benefits to how an employee lives their lives, particularly away from work.
-They focus on health, wellbeing, happiness, socialisation and their futures.
+They focus on health, happiness, socialisation and their futures.

 Flexibility is also a key contributing factor to the success of any perk-based scheme.
 Research has shown that there are clear generational differences in the perks our staff would like to have.
 If you can offer up a perks package that allows a level of choice, you're more likely to find perk effectiveness is boosted.
 However, the same research shows a clear pattern of flexible and remote working opportunities are high on everybody's wish list.